-In Part 1 of this tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.
+In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

-In Part 3, we began configuring a number of frequently-used widgets.
+In Part Three, we began configuring a number of sidebar widgets in WordPress.

-In this final section, we will conclude this step-by-step tutorial by configuring a few more useful WordPress sidebar widgets.
+In this final installment, you are going to conclude the step-by-step tutorial series by configuring a few more useful widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …